edugraminho/fullstack-job-test/README.md

 Docker is used to containerize the entire application, ensuring portability and consistency between development and production environments.
 The project also uses Docker Compose to manage multiple containers, allowing the FastAPI and Redis applications to run in isolated containers.

+## PostgreSQL

+PostgreSQL is used as the relational database to store account data.
+SQLAlchemy, an ORM (Object Relational Mapper), is used to interact with the database, allowing the application to easily perform CRUD operations on account data.

 # API Documentation

 ### Requirements